temporalio/documentation/docs-src/cli/schedule/describe.md

 `temporal schedule describe --schedule-id 'your-schedule-id' [command options]`

-Use the options below to change this command's output.
+Use the following options to change this command's behavior.

 - [--address](/cli/cmd-options/address)